Golder12/AOOP_assignment/README.md

 ### Assignment Details

-This assignment is meant to have us develop a Java Windows Application to solve issues of Teachers and Students in Katikamu Primary School as highlighted in the assignment.<br/><br/>
+This assignment is meant to have us develop a Java Windows Application to solve issues of Teachers and Students in Katikamu Primary School as highlighted in the assignment.

 Teachers' issues will be solved by enabling them to;
 1. Log into the application.